Bruno Lozano

 Bruno Lozano (born 1983) is an American politician, United States Air Force veteran, and flight attendant.
-He has served as the Mayor of Del Rio, Texas, since 2018 when he defeated incumbent Robert Garza in the general election.
+He served as the mayor of Del Rio, Texas, from May 2018 through June 2022 after he defeated incumbent Robert Garza in the general election.

 Early life

 Lozano was born in Del Rio, Texas in 1983.
 He served as a security forces patrolman in the United States Air Force.
 While serving under 'Don't Ask, Don't Tell," Lozano was stationed at Shaw Air Force Base, South Carolina and deployed to Ali Al Salem Air Base, Kuwait.
 Upon completing his military contract, Lozano moved to Chicago, Illinois.
 He began his airline career at SkyWest Airlines in 2007.
 He was hired at Delta Air Lines in 2014.